-- A. Chemical thromoboprophylaxis shall be given to all moderate or greater risk trauma patients to reduce the incidence of venous thromboembolism - All trauma patients are considered high or extreme risk for VTE - Chemical thromboprophylaxis should be withheld in the setting of active hemorrhage or intracranial hemorrhage - Initiation of thromboprophylaxis in patients with intracranial hemorrhage should first be cleared and approved by the neurosurgery consulting team - B. Weight-based, anti-Xa adjusted enoxaparin is the division standard of care for most trauma patients
+A. Chemical thromoboprophylaxis shall be given to all moderate or greater risk trauma patients to reduce the incidence of venous thromboembolism for most trauma patients

+- All trauma patients are considered high or extreme risk for VTE - Chemical thromboprophylaxis should be withheld in the setting of active hemorrhage or intracranial hemorrhage - i.
+Initiation of thromboprophylaxis in patients with intracranial hemorrhage should first be cleared and approved by the neurosurgery consulting team

+B. Weight-based, anti-Xa adjusted enoxaparin is the division standard of care